+Both the present 37-rod CANDU fuel bundle and the proposed CANFLEX bundle designs are part of this study.
 The results include the time to reach refuelling equilibrium from initial start-up of the reactor, the average discharge burnup, the average refuelling frequency and the average channel and bundle powers relative to natural UO2.
 The model was initially tested and the average discharge burnup for natural UO2 came within 2% of the industry accepted 199 MWh/kgHE.
 For this type of fuel, the optimization exercise predicted the savings of 43 bundles per full power year.
-The optimization yielded for the advanced fuels the following values for the average discharge burnup at refuelling equilibrium: PuMOX: 180-186 MWh/kgHE, SSET: 492-503 MWh/kgHE, and DUPIC: 635-638 MWh/kgHE.
-The calculations also evidenced some problem areas such as high power densities for fuels such as the DUPIC.
-In this case in particular, frequently, the optimization had to be set aside in order to refuel channels in which bundles had reached or exceeded the maximum allowable burnup.
-These problems would be resolved once the model includes a representation of the control elements.
+In addition to producing average discharge burnups and other parameters for the advanced fuels investigated, the optimisation model also evidenced some problem areas like high power densities for fuels such as the DUPIC.
 Perturbation Theory has proven itself to be an accurate and valuable optimization tool in predicting the time between successive channel refuelling operations.